ElAwbery/Lucky_Egg/README.md

 ### 4. [Separate out the website from the server code](https://github.com/ElAwbery/Lucky_Egg/blob/master/04.%20Page%20class.py)

 Define a page class:
-- The page class standardizes the formula for different types of web page
+- The page class standardizes the formula for different types of web page.
 - For the Lucky Egg app, the parent page class will be a pokemon object.
 For example, if Squirtle is a pokemon object, its web page will have the title 'Squirtle' and will tell the user about Squirtle.
 - The pokemon class will initialize name, first_stage, second_stage and third_stage attributes.
-- Write an update_candy_count method for the parent class and write a str method to retrieve the name of the pokemon object
+- Write an update_candy_count method for the parent class and write a str method to retrieve the name of the pokemon object.

 We need subclasses for different page types because each pokemon species stage has distinct characteristics.
 For example, we need a unique page formula for first_stage pokemon objects because only first_stage pokemon evolve into second stage pokemon:
 - Write three pokemon object subclasses: first_stage, second_stage and third_stage.
 - Write an html_body method for each subclass.
 It returns the html string for the body of that page type.

-All the pokemon species in one evolutionary sequence share the same candy, so only the first_stage pokemon object will keep track of the candy count
+All the pokemon species in one evolutionary sequence share the same candy, so only the first_stage pokemon object will keep track of the candy count.
-- Initialize the candy_count attribute in the first_stage class
+- Initialize the candy_count attribute in the first_stage class.

 Our GET request must be updated to get the correct html body for each page type:
 - Change the pokemon dictionary keys from path strings to pokemon object names.
 Eventually we will map names to objects.
 - Re-write the pokemon dictionary values to call the required pokemon subclass html_body method.

-Finally, make sure all the code is well documented to reflect the changes.
+- Finally, make sure all the code is well documented to reflect the changes.

 ### 5. [Write an HTML form for user data entry](https://github.com/ElAwbery/Lucky_Egg/blob/master/05.%20HTML%20form.py)

-Read about HTML forms [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form) and [here](https://en.wikipedia.org/wiki/Form_(HTML))
+Read about HTML forms [here](https://developer.mozilla.org/en-US/docs/Learn/HTML/Forms/Your_first_HTML_form) and [here](https://en.wikipedia.org/wiki/Form_(HTML)).

 The Lucky Egg app user wants to know how many of a pokemon species they have, and how many of that pokemon family's candy.
 Eventually they want to update the species' count and the candy count.